Best daily deals

 How does the sample sound to you?

-6235 votes
+10250 votes

-The microphone here does a good job with voices in ideal conditions but you can hear background noise come through a bit in our sub-optimal environment simulations.
+The microphone here does a good job with voices in ideal conditions, but you can hear background noise come through a bit in our sub-optimal environment simulations.

 How does the microphone sound to you?

-6877 votes
+689 votes

 Sennheiser MOMENTUM 4 Wireless offers a solid alternative to the top dogs on the market

 The MOMENTUM 4 Wireless comes packed with Bluetooth 5.2, multipoint connection options, a nifty Smart Control app, and USB-C charging.
-The active noise cancelling is a big step up from the MOMENTUM 3 Wireless, though it doesn’t have quite the same level of low-end attenuation as competitors from Sony or Bose.
+The active noise canceling is a big step up from the MOMENTUM 3 Wireless, though it doesn’t have quite the same level of low-end attenuation as competitors from Sony or Bose.
 The headphones offer support for high-quality codecs like AAC, aptX, aptX HD, and aptX Adaptive.

 With its stylish build and comfortable leather ear pads, the Sennheiser MOMENTUM 4 Wireless is great for everyday commuters and people looking to complete their look.
 The exceptional battery life (over 56 hours) means you’ll get a lot of commutes in before needing a charge, too.
 It may not be the absolute best wireless headphones under $400, but it’s pretty close.